Shihab177/fashionhub/README.md

-# 🌟 Simple Next.js 15 Product App
+# 🌟 📖 Project Overview

-A simple Next.js 15 application with public and protected pages using **NextAuth.js** for authentication.
-Users can view a landing page, browse products, view product details, and add new products after logging in.
+This is a simple Next.js 15 (App Router) application featuring public and protected routes.
+Users can browse products, view product details, log in with NextAuth.js, and add products through a protected dashboard.

 ---